HYPERDIRE: HYPERgeometric functions DIfferential REduction: MATHEMATICA based packages for differential reduction of generalized hypergeometric functions pFq, F1,F2,F3,F4: Introduction

 ({\it i.e.}, the inverses of $U_{\gamma_c}^+$, $L_{\sigma_c}^-$) are constructed, we can combine these operators to shift the parameters of the hypergeometric function by any integer.
-This process of applying $U_{\gamma_c}^\pm, L_{\sigma_c}^\pm$ to shift the parameters by an integer is called {\bf differential reduction} of a hypergeometric function.
+This process of applying $U_{\gamma_c}^\pm, L_{\sigma_c}^\pm$ to shift the parameters by integers is called {\bf differential reduction} of a hypergeometric function.

 In this way, the Horn-type structure provides an opportunity to reduce hypergeometric functions to a set of basis functions with parameters differing from the original values by integer shifts: